3ddesign/docker_test/frontend/README.md

     First, let's associate this project directory with a Firebase project.
-    You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.
+    You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default.conf project.

     ?
-What Firebase project do you want to associate as default?
+What Firebase project do you want to associate as default.conf?
 Example app (example-app-fd690)

     === Database Setup